 Taking a guided tour of Sri Lanka

-Sri Lanka is an easy enough country to travel around independently, especially given that the public transportation is – despite slow – cheap and efficient and connecting all the places to visit mentioned in this post.
+Sri Lanka is an easy enough country to travel around independently, especially given that the public transportation is – despite slow – cheap and efficient and connecting all the places to visit in Sri Lanka mentioned in this post.
 However, I can understand that you may not be a fan of planning, and that you may have limited time in Sri Lanka.
 If that is the case, you may want to leave the organization bits to the expert and just worry about packing.

 G Adventures has several good tours you can consider.